gvinciguerra/LZ-End/README.md

 - Dominik Kempa and Dmitry Kosolobov.
 [LZ-End Parsing in Linear Time](https://doi.org/10.4230/LIPIcs.ESA.2017.53).
 ESA 2017.
 [Only the algorithm of §2]

 The implementation supports both **byte** and **integer** alphabets.
-It does not define a compressed file format, rather it outputs a list of LZ-End phrases, each represented as a `struct` with the phrase length, the id of a previous phrase where the phrase end, and the trailing symbol.
+It does not define a compressed file format, rather it outputs a list of LZ-End phrases, each represented as a `struct` with the phrase length, the id of a previous phrase where the phrase ends, and the trailing symbol.

 Check out also [this repository](https://github.com/dominikkempa/lz-end-toolkit) by Kempa and Kosolobov.